 To perceive and accept unconditional love – that which transforms and elevates you – necessitates a degree of patience and trust.
 Prophet Muhammad said, “When God loves a people He subjects them to trials, so whoever is content, then for him is pleasure…” The Quran confirms it: “And We will surely test you with something of fear and hunger and a loss of wealth and lives and fruits, but give good tidings to the patient, who, when disaster strikes them, say, ‘Indeed we belong to Allah, and indeed to Him we will return.’
 Those are the ones upon whom are blessings from their Lord and mercy.
 And it is those who are the [rightly] guided” (2:155-157).
 If you accept God’s unconditional love, you will be vulnerable to Him and accept His will, even that which hurts, that which perplexes you.
 Loving unconditionally will make you putty in His Hand, the mighty Hand that shapes you in turn with tenderness and force, with abundance and privation, with that which makes you whole and that which breaks you.
 He will periodically knock on your heart to crack its fragile shell and give it space to grow.
-Then, if you meet the tapping with indifference or avoidance, He will insist with greater and greater intensity, until He breaks your hardness and a new heart emerges, trembling in the Hand of its Maker.
+Then, if you meet the tapping with indifference or avoidance, He will insist with greater and greater intensity, until He breaks your hardness and a new heart emerges, pliant in the Hand of its Maker.
 Are you ready for the unconditional, nurturing love of God in this moment?
 When He heats you in fire then forges your shape like a blacksmith, will you yield to Him or will you rebuke Him, question His wisdom, rebel against His will?

 To love God conditionally is to accept His gifts and thank Him when life goes according to plan, but to ignore Him when called, question Him when dismayed, rebuke Him when disappointed, rebel against Him when challenged.
 To reject God’s love is to turn away from and avoid what is good for your soul, what expands and elevates it.
 To distance yourself from the varying expressions of His love is to become stagnant, numb and lifeless.